arbitraryexecution/forta-bot-templates/new-contract-interaction/SETUP.md

 8. Install all related `npm` packages using `npm i`.
 This will create a `package-lock.json` file alongside package.json.

-9. This handler uses the Etherscan API to determine contract age.
-With an API key, requests are limited to 5 per second.
-Without an API key, requests are limited to 1 every 5 seconds.
-For performance reasons, if no API key is provided, this handler will not execute.

-To run the agent with an API key:

-Create a .env file with the following contents:
-ETHERSCAN_API_KEY="<insert key here>"
-Execute the docker run command with the additional option --env-file <path-to-env-file>

-10. Once the `agent-config.json` file is populated and the API key is configured the agent is complete.
+9. Once the `agent-config.json` file is populated the agent is complete.
 Please test the agent against transactions that contain new EOA and/or contract interactions that should trigger the agent.
 Please also test the agent against transactions that should not trigger the agent.

-11. After sufficient testing, the agent may be published and deployed using the steps outlined in the Forta SDK
+10. After sufficient testing, the agent may be published and deployed using the steps outlined in the Forta SDK
 documentation:
   https://docs.forta.network/en/latest/deploying/